Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our team offers their insights on Babbel and Duolingo after thoroughly using and reviewing both programs

 When it comes to language learning apps, Babbel and Duolingo are among the most popular choices for quick drill lessons.
-But which of these apps actually helps with language learning – and which is just a glorified video game?
-Our team has carefully tested both programs to give you a sense of how they work and which one we found more effective.
-In this guide, we compare the finer points of the Duolingo and Babbel apps to help you figure out which one is a better fit for your learning style.
+But which of these apps actually helps with language learning, and which is just a glorified video game?
+After carefully testing both programs, we break down why Babbel is more effective and what Duolingo is actually good for.

 In short: Babbel is the better choice for serious adult learners.
-Duolingo works best as a basic, supplementary practice tool.
+Duolingo only works for some language-based entertainment.

 Best overall for structured learning: Babbel (daily review leads to measurable progress)